ARPSyndicate/docs/README.md

 - Returns information related to a VID<br>
 `GET` https://api.exploit.observer/?keyword={VID}&enrich={TRUE/FALSE}
     - `keyword` (string | mandatory): searches by any of the [supported vulnerability identifiers](#supported-vulnerability-identifiers)
-    - `enrich` (boolean | optional): enables enrichment with additional data points for CVE/GHSA IDs (Includes EPSS, Aliases & Additional References)
+    - `enrich` (boolean | optional): enables enrichment with additional data points for CVE/GHSA IDs (Includes EPSS, Aliases, Affected Products & Additional References)

 - Returns a list of VEDAS identifiers associated with a Russian VID but not a CVE<br>
 `GET` https://api.exploit.observer/russia/noncve